ThomasJaeger/VisualMASM/templates/LibraryReadMe.txt

 Tips:
 -----
-Libraries are a great way to arganize large projects.
+Libraries are a great way to organize large projects.
 Use libraries whenever you can.
-It will help you with re-using your routines and data.
+It will help you re-using your routines and data.
-Also, make sure you include a readme file as a text file to describe your libaries and to document what's included in these libraries.
+Also, make sure you include a readme file to describe your libaries and to document what's included in these libraries.